The author is a native New Yorker who understands the importance of closing the toilet lid before every flush.

 Should You Leave the Toilet Lid Up or Down?

-To some, it always seemed like the right thing to do to put down the seat and close the lid.
+To some, it always seems like the right thing to do to put down the seat and close the lid.
 Why?
-Because there is a lid.
-If it's there, why not use it?
+Because there is a lid—if it's there, why not use it?
 But some do not think this way.
-They either don't see the toilet lid or view it as a backrest.
+They either don't see the toilet lid, or they view it as a backrest.

 Which makes me wonder: Do people really recline on the toilet as if settling into their La-Z-boy before a TV show?

 The question of whether to shut the toilet lid or not has been a point of contention for some time.